Promi Big Brother: Distribution of participants

 Since the second season, the participants are divided into two different areas: In addition to a luxurious area, there is an area in which the participants live in poor conditions.
 The distribution of the participants can be changed by spectator ratings, arbitrary stage directions or since the third season also due to the outcome of duels.

 In seasons 2 to 4 attention was paid to an even distribution of the participants (per area six people).
 Since the fifth season, there is often an uneven distribution.
 For example, on the second day of the sixth season, three participants lived in the luxurious area, while the other nine participants had to live in the poor area.

 Since the fifth season, both areas are on one level.
 In the previous three seasons, there were two levels.

 In season 10, participants were divided into three areas.

+In season 11–12, there was no division, as the house reverted back to a container for the first time since Big Brother 1 as part of the back to basics theme.

 Nomination and voting

 Since the second season, participants have nominated one other participant each day from the second live show to leave the house or show.
 Afterward, the audience selects by televoting a participant from the nomination list, which should remain in the house or in the show.
 The one who has received the least audience votes must leave.
 If a housemate voluntarily leaves the house (or for other reasons), the eviction will expire on the appropriate number of days.
 After two weeks, there will be the finale at the end of the season, in which four of the last five remaining participants fall out.
 The last one remaining is the winner of the season.

 In the first season, the one who got the most audience votes had to leave.